corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

 ### Not setting CorDapp packages in tests

-You must specify which CorDapp package(s) to scan when you run tests.
+You must specify which CorDapp packages to scan when you run tests.
 Provide a package containing the contract class in `MockNetworkParameters`.
 See [Testing CorDapps](api-testing.md).

 You must also specify a package when testing using `DriverDSl`. `DriverParameters` has a property `cordappsForAllNodes` (Kotlin) or method `withCordappsForAllNodes` in Java.
 Pass the collection of `TestCordapp` created by utility method `TestCordapp.findCordapp(String)`.